tanmaysachan/splitcompute/README.md

 Example: For GPT2-XL, a 1.5B model, we can transfer the last 1-2 layers amounting to less than 100 MB in disk space, which can then be processed on the edge, freeing up the cloud GPU.
-At scale, this affect can likely compound.
+At scale, this effect can likely compound.

 ### How?